nicoFhahn/covid_shiny/README.md

 ![alt text](https://i.imgur.com/LXsXsbY.png "Logo Title Text 1")

 ### Acknowledgments
-The Folks over at RStudio with the [SuperZIP demo](https://github.com/rstudio/shiny-examples/tree/master/063-superzip-example) which heavily inspired the layout of this app.
+The folks over at RStudio with the [SuperZIP demo](https://github.com/rstudio/shiny-examples/tree/master/063-superzip-example) which heavily inspired the layout of this app.

 ### Questions/issuses/contacts
 nico@f-hahn.de, or open a GitHub issue